adhamhaddad/Nodejs-Refresh-Token/README.md

 I hope that my starter kit can help simplify the process of building Node.js applications with authentication and token management features, and provide a solid foundation for your application development.
 Please feel free to use and customize the code, and share your feedback and contributions to the repository.

-## Short Description

-Full Authentication & Authorization using nodejs, bcrypt, jsonwebtoken, and pg that integrates accessToken, and refresh token in an advanced way

 ## Dependencies

 - Node v14.15.1 (LTS) or more recent.
 While older versions can work it is advisable to keep node to latest LTS version